How to Measure Openings for Folding Doors (Bi-Fold Systems): A Complete Step-by-Step Guide by KozijnenPro

 Step 6 — Measure Stack Space and Clearance

-When folded, bi-fold panels occupy a “stack” area on one or both sides of the opening.
+When folded, folding door panels occupy a “stack” area on one or both sides of the opening.
 Measure how much clear wall space you have on the stacking side(s).
-Typical folded stack depth is 90–120 mm per panel, depending on profile thickness; a 4-panel system stacked to one side needs roughly 400–480 mm of wall clearance.
+Typical folding door stack depth is 90–120 mm per panel, depending on profile thickness; a 4-panel system stacked to one side needs roughly 400–480 mm of wall clearance.

 Step 7 — Record Measurements and Apply Tolerance